nyague/UKB_accelerometer_data/README.md

   -To remove an ipykernel before reinstalling: jupyter kernelspec uninstall accel_env
   - To remove the environment use: conda deactivate and conda env remove -n accel_env

+Light_Data.ipynb: contains code required to use GGIR packahe in R, look at metadata containing header info, and see light data (including lightmean and lightpeak)